devxent/calc.dev/README.md

 - `index.html`: The main HTML file containing the structure of the calculator and the grain overlay.
 - `styles.css`: The CSS file for styling the calculator, the grain overlay, and the custom cursor.
 - `script.js`: The JavaScript file that handles the calculator's logic and functionality.
-- `img/`: The directory containing images for the grain overlay and the custom cursor.

 ## Installation and Setup